taksum/hkse/README.md

 ## Generic Research Environment

 To create an environment for evaluation and optimization of trading algorithms

-### Flow:
+### parser.py
+1. Set desired tickers and parsing time in 'config.py'
-1. Parse and store trade data
+2. Run and store trade data daily

-2. Generate config for individual securities
-3. Backtest by calculating scores of triggers aka trading signals
+### research.py
+1. Configure trading algorithms in config.py
+2. Add desired tickers and date range in research.py
-4. Gather metrics for analysing and comparing strategies
+3. Backtest and gather metrics for analysing and comparing strategies